lucabol/JediMaster/ORCHESTRATOR_LOOP_MODE.md

 Added continuous orchestration capability to run the orchestrator in a loop, checking repositories at regular intervals.

+**Design Note**: Loop mode is specifically designed for orchestration (`--orchestrate` flag required) because orchestration is the autonomous, strategic mode meant for continuous operation.
+Other modes (issue processing, PR management) are typically run ad-hoc when needed, not continuously.

 ## Usage

 **Important**: `--loop` requires `--orchestrate` to be specified.